 This article, however, will focus on the importance of understanding how to handle, take and dispose of these extremely powerful drugs.

 What you should know

-Before you begin oral chemo, discuss the process with your healthcare provider or clinical pharmacist.
-Here is what you should know:
+Before you begin oral chemo, discuss the process with your healthcare provider or clinical pharmacist and learn the following about your chemotherapy plan:

 - The generic and brand names of your medication

 - When and how to take it, and what to do if you miss a dose